Georgia Court Records

 Categories of Felonies in Georgia

-Unlike many states, Georgia does not categorize crimes by class or degrees.
+Unlike many states, Georgia does not categorize crimes by class or degree.
 Instead, specific punishments are assigned on a crime-by-crime basis to allow for flexibility in sentencing.
 Therefore, Georgia courts determine sentences for felonies based on the nature of the crime and crime severity levels.
 Other unique factors surrounding the crime that may be used to determine sentences include prior records, mitigating circumstances, psychology, age, consequences of the act, and so on.

 What are Some Examples of Felonies in Georgia?